gpicron/xsd2proto/README.md

 To build xsd2thrift, you need Maven (http://maven.apache.org/) installed.
 To build xsd2thrift, run `mvn install`.

-xsd2thrift has been tested on Java SE 6.
+xsd2thrift has been tested on JDK 8.

 ## Usage